ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 > - Shuffle workflow automatically retrieved a Wazuh API token and
 >   triggered active-response (`firewall-drop0`), blocking the source IP
 >   on `node1`.
-> - Alert was automatically forwarded to TheHive for case management via
+> - Alert was automatically forwarded to TheHive for case management,
->   Wazuh's `custom-w2thive` integration.
+>   scoped to rule 5763 only.
 > - Email notification delivered to the SOC analyst.
 >
 > **Verification:** block confirmed active via `iptables`.
 No successful